-Proposal Vote Required Effect of Abstentions Effect of Broker Non-Votes on Outcome Proposal 1-Election of Class II Directors You may vote "FOR" all of the nominees, "WITHHOLD" your vote with respect to all of the nominees or "FOR" all of the nominees except for any of the nominees that you specify.
-Plurality of the shares, which means that the three individuals nominated for election to the Board at the Annual Meeting receiving the highest number of "FOR" votes will be elected.
-No None None Proposal 2-Non-Binding Adviso ory Vote on Approval of Executive Com npensation You may vote "FOR" or "AGAINST" or "ABSTAIN" from voting on this proposal.
-Majority of the shares present, represented and entitled to vote at the Annual Meeting No Deemed to be votes against the proposal None Proposal 3-Non-Binding Adviso ory Vote on the Frequency of Future A dvisory Votes o n Executive Co ompensation You may vote for "ONE YEAR," "TWO YEARS" or "THREE YEARS" or "ABSTAIN" from voting on this proposal Plurality of the shares, which means the choice of frequency that receives the highest number of affirmative "FOR" votes will be considered the advisory and non-binding vote of our stockholders.
-No None None
+Proposal Vote Required "Withhold" Vote Effect of Abstentions Broker Non-Votes on Outcome Proposal 1-Election of Class II.
+I Directors You may vote "FOR" all of the nominees, "WITHHOLD" your vote with respect to all of the nominees or "FOR" all of the nominees except for any of the nominees that you specify.
+Plurality of the shares, which means that the two individuals nominated for election to the Board at the Annual Meeting receiving the highest number of "FOR" votes will be elected.
+No effect Not applicable No effect

+Proposal 2-Non-Binding Advisory Vote on Approval of Executive Compensation

+You may vote "FOR" or "AGAINST" or "ABSTAIN" from voting on this proposal.
+Majority of the shares present (by virtual attendance) or represented by proxy and entitled to vote on the proposal.
+Since this proposal is an advisory vote, the result will not be binding on our board of directors.
+However, our board of directors values our stockholders' opinions, and our board of directors and the compensation committee will take into account the outcome of the advisory vote when considering future executive compensation decisions.
+Not applicable Deemed to be votes against the proposal None -- --- ------------------- -- ------